 Introducing Abbey Road Institute Lecturer Jason O’Bryan

-Hi Jason, thanks for taking the time to be interviewed, firstly, I’d like to ask:
+Hi Jason, thanks for taking the time for this interview.

 What’s your role at Abbey Road Institute – what’s your area of specialisation?